Chart Color Schemes

 Health performance in Koo Wee Rup is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Koo Wee Rup faces significant health challenges with common health conditions prevalent across all age groups but more so among older cohorts.
+Koo Wee Rup faces significant health challenges, with common health conditions prevalent across all age groups but more so among older cohorts.
+Private health cover is relatively low, at approximately 50% of the total population (~2,123 people), compared to the national average of 55.7%.

-Approximately half of its total population (~2,180 people) has private health cover.
-The most common medical conditions are asthma and mental health issues, affecting 10.3% and 8.9% of residents respectively.
-Conversely, 65.4% of residents report having no medical ailments compared to 70.3% in Greater Melbourne.
-Koo Wee Rup has a higher proportion of seniors aged 65 and over (15.6%, or 674 people) than Greater Melbourne (13.7%).
-Health outcomes among seniors require more attention due to the specific challenges they face.
+The most common medical conditions are asthma and mental health issues, affecting 10.3 and 8.9% of residents respectively.
+However, 65.4% of residents report having no medical ailments, compared to 70.3% across Greater Melbourne.
+The area has a higher proportion of seniors aged 65 and over at 15.6% (656 people), compared to 13.7% in Greater Melbourne.
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health